Last Updated on March 31, 2025

-Padova is considered one of the most beautiful cities in Northern Italy, but many skip it due to Venice being right next door.
-However, Padova has unique sites and experiences, with its charm and history.
+Padua is considered one of the most beautiful cities in Northern Italy, but many skip it because Venice is right next door.
+However, Padua has unique sites and experiences, as well as a charming history.
 It’s worth dedicating 1-2 days to visit, especially if you love art.

-Let’s look at some important things to see whether a trip to Padova is worth your time or not.
+Let’s look at some important things to see whether a trip to Padua is worth your time or not.

-Let’s explore some of the best things to do and points of interest in Padova.
+Let’s explore some of the best things to do and points of interest in Padua.

 #1.
 Visit the Scrovegni Chapel (Cappella degli Scrovegni)

-I’m starting with Padova’s absolute must-see!
+I’m starting with Padua’s absolute must-see!
 The Scrovegni Chapel is like the Sistine Chapel of Northern Italy – and I’m not exaggerating at all.
-Giotto’s frescoes are considered one of the most important artworks in the world.
+Giotto’s frescoes are considered some of the most important artworks in the world.
 Why is it so special?

 Pretty Travels Tip: You MUST book in advance!
-You can buy tickets online from the official website here.
+You can buy tickets here.

-The ticket costs around 15 euros and the visit lasts exactly 15 minutes (timed entry) to preserve the artwork.
-Therefore, it won’t take up your whole day, and it’s the top attraction you must see in Padova.
+The ticket costs around 15 euros, and the visit lasts exactly 15 minutes (timed entry) to preserve the artwork.
+Therefore, it won’t take up your whole day, and it’s the top attraction you must see in Padua.
 Unfortunately, I didn’t know this and hadn’t booked my tickets in advance.

 #2.
 Visit the Basilica of Saint Anthony (Basilica di Sant’Antonio)

-• Saint Anthony’s tomb.
-Yes, it’s in Padova!
+- Saint Anthony’s tomb.
+Yes, it’s in Padua!

 #3.
 Take photographs at Prato della Valle Square